NewGamezzz/espnet/doc/espnet3/provider_runner.md

 ### 4. Customising Dask job submissions

 `BaseRunner` dynamically subclasses the cluster’s `job_cls` during asynchronous runs.
 This allows you to inject custom `sbatch` flags, wrap the command in your own script, or modify environment variables before the worker starts.
 Because the hook lives in ESPnet3 you can implement these tweaks in your runner without forking Dask JobQueue or ESPnet itself.

 ---

 ### 5. Best practices

-- Keep provider outputs lightweight and serialisable.
+- Keep provider outputs to be lightweight and serialisable.
 - Avoid capturing `self` inside the worker setup function; return a callable that closes over immutable state instead.
 - Use the returned results (or per-shard JSONL files in async mode) to implement post-processing such as scoring or manifest generation.

 The Provider/Runner architecture keeps experimentation Pythonic while providing a clear path to production-scale clusters.